mendix/docs/content/refguide/mendix-client.md

 Running on these frameworks are three types of widget:

-* Core widgets – which are part of the client, although some can also be downloaded from the App Store
+* Core widgets – part of the client, although some can also be downloaded from the App Store
-* Pluggable widgets – which are written by the user in react or react-native
+* Pluggable widgets – written by the user in React or React native
-* Custom widgets – which are written by the user in Dojo
+* Custom widgets – written by the user in Dojo

 These are described in the sections below.